One-game playoff: WHA one game playoff

+Western Canada Hockey League

+The Edmonton Eskimos and Regina Capitals ended the 1921-22 season of the Western Canada Hockey League with identical records of 14–9–1 with the sole tie being between the two teams.
+To decide first place, it was agreed to replay the tie game.
+Edmonton won the rematch 11–2 to place first.
+Subsequently, the Capitals defeated the Calgary Tigers 2–1 (1–0, 1–1) in a two-game totals-goals series to determine second place.
+The Capitals then went on to beat first place Edmonton 3–2 (1–1, 2–1) in the league's first championship series.
+Regina then advanced to play the Pacific Coast Hockey Association champion Vancouver Millionaires in the Stanley Cup playoffs for the right to play in the 1922 Stanley Cup Finals.

 Ivy League basketball

 In recent decades in U.S. college basketball, both men's and women's, most conferences have held tournaments to determine a winner who is awarded an automatic berth in the NCAA's postseason tournament.
 The Ivy League, however, was the last holdout in NCAA Division I—through the 2015–16 season, it continued to award its automatic NCAA tournament berth to the team with the best regular-season record in conference play.
 In case of a tie at the top of the standings, rules called for a one-game playoff, with the winner claiming the conference's automatic bid.
 If more than two teams were tied, a series of one-game playoffs was held.
 The Ivy League held its first postseason tournaments for both men and women at the end of the 2016–17 season, with the top four teams in the conference standings participating at a predetermined site.

 In men's basketball, nine seasons ended in such a playoff, with the last being the 2014–15 season in which Harvard and Yale finished tied.
 The only time more than two teams finished tied atop the regular season standings was in the 2001–02 season, when Yale beat Princeton in the first one-game playoff, before losing to Penn.
 The last three-way playoff in women's basketball was in the 2007–08 season, in which Cornell, Dartmouth, and Harvard all finished at 11–3 in league play.
 It was determined that Dartmouth would play Harvard in the first playoff game, with the winner facing Cornell.
 Dartmouth won the first playoff game, with Cornell winning the playoff final.